Navigation » List of Schools » Pierce College » Nursing » Nursing 406 – Adult Health Care » Spring 2020 » Chapter 22 Quiz

 Question #49

-B It enables the client to form words with the lips.
+B It requires the client to hold a throat vibrator against the neck.

 D It requires the insertion of a prosthesis into the trachea.